jasondchambers/netorganizer/README.md

 $ netorg --configure
 ```

-The --generate feature is used to generate the devices.yml file containing registered devices.
+The --generate feature is used to generate the devices.yml file containing known devices.
 This step can be re-run to update the devices.yml file taking into account any new devices that may have joined the network since the file was generated.
 ```bash
 $ netorg --generate
 ```

-The --scan feature merely analyzes active devices on the network, the registered devices in the devices.yml and fixed IP reservations.
+The --scan feature merely analyzes active devices on the network, the known devices in the devices.yml and fixed IP reservations.
 It reports on what it finds but doesn't take any action.
 ```bash
 $ netorg --scan
 ```

 The --organize feature performs a scan and executes any actions based on the findings from the scan.
 For example, fixed IP reservations that are no longer needed are removed.
 New fixed IP reservations are created where necessary.
-Devices are registered in the devices.yml if they do not exist yet are active.
+Newly discovered devices are registered in the devices.yml.
 ```bash
 $ netorg --organize
 ```